CylonicRaider/LeetQuest/README.md

 ### Contributing

-To invoke the code auto-formatter and linter — preferrably before every commit —, run `npm run build`.
+To invoke the code auto-formatter and linter — preferrably before every commit —, run `npm run cleanup`.
 The formatter and linter are available separately as `npm run format` and `npm run lint`, respectively.

 ## License